Good landing page design is CRUCIAL to the success of a charity. A business is likely to only be as successful as their website.

 These are some of the most successful landing pages over the last year and the similar design features they share.

-The use of video within a landing page is not a new trend, but it is one that will be prominent throughout 2019.
+The use of video within a landing page is not a new trend, but it is one that will stay prominent throughout 2020.
 Aside from the slick and modern feel video gives a page, it has been proven to increase conversions.
 But why is that?
 Videos used in the background of a page will be set to play automatically on loop when a user visits a page, which in turn will gain their attention instantly.
 The longer a user is on your site, the chance of them converting increases.
 Meaning a win for all things SEO!